 Largest Tires on Stock Nissan Titan with a 2” Lift

-If you opt to do a levelling kit upgrade, this will alow you to stuff a wider tire into the wheel arches.
+If you opt to do a leveling kit upgrade, this will allow you to stuff a wider tire into the wheel arches.
 It’s a popular upgrade to the upper end on the 34” tire range and even 35’s

 How Will Fuel Economy Be Affected?

-Increased unsprang weight is the quickest way to increase fuel consumption.
-The heavier tires directly affects the consumption since it’s below the suspension, which means, the engine , transmission , CV Joints, and other drivetrain components are required to work slightly harder to move and rotate the heavier wheels.
+Increased unsprung weight is the quickest way to increase fuel consumption.
+The heavier tires directly affect the consumption since it’s below the suspension, which means, the engine, transmission, CV Joints, and other drivetrain components are required to work slightly harder to move and rotate the heavier wheels.
 This is especially obvious when pulling off.